CommonGateway/PetStore/README.md

 `bin/console app:load-publiccodes`

-The console should show if the API has been loaded successfully, and then you can make API http requests the `[yourdomain]/api`.
+The console should show if the API has been loaded successfully, and then you can make API http requests to `[yourdomain]/api`.
 If you need more info about testing your API, read [testing with http requests](#testing-with-http-requests).

 ## Running the API with the skeleton-app

-To run the API with the [skeleton-app](https://github.com/ConductionNL/skeleton-app), make sure u have raw url of the publiccode.yaml of the API you want to use.
+To run your created API with the [skeleton-app](https://github.com/ConductionNL/skeleton-app), make sure u have raw url of the publiccode.yaml of the API you want to use.
 If you followed the guide in this repository, you can use the raw url to that publiccode.yaml of the API you created.
 - Go to the GitHub repository of your API.
 - Open the publiccode.yaml and click the `raw` button in the top right of the code viewer.
 - Copy the url in your browser.